ietf/id-guidelines/README.md

 should be added to the name just after the second component, separated by a hyphen.

-- [ ] Ensure adopted or group targetted I-Ds identify the group just after the second component by including the group's acronym.
+- [ ] Ensure adopted or group targeted I-Ds identify the group just after the second component by including the group's acronym.

 Note again that if the I-D has not been adopted into a stream, and identifies a